 He rolled his eyes and chuckled.

 The drill for three lines was the same as for two: drop the inactive line or lines (if the leg line was hit), work the active line.
 But adding a third line multiplied the effort.
-More lines out meant more lifting to do, more hooks to check, more tangles to unwind, more bait to prep — more work all the way around.
-But that was the price you paid to catch more fish.
+More lines out meant more lifting to do, more hooks to check, more tangles to unwind, more bait to prep.
+More work all the way around, but that was the price you paid to catch more fish.

 Shame is a great motivator.
 Sometimes it can even override fear.
 At that particular moment there was parity between the two.
-Knowing what was waiting for me below deck — a small dark cave without any air — I had no enthusiasm to go down there.
+Knowing what was waiting for me below deck — a small dark cave without any air — I had no desire to go down there.
 The hairs on the back of my neck were still pricking up.

 Shame soon prevailed.
 Reluctantly I rose from my corner (amazing how attached you can get to two pieces of wood) and bid the jangadeiros good night and good luck: “Boa noite e boa sorte.”
 To this they responded much more pleasantly than I expected — heartily replying “good night” and “rest well,” as if we were a happy little family that just happened to be stuck on a matchbox boat over thirty miles offshore.